 Where to Stay in Montreal

-This will put you within walking distance or short Uber rides to many of the restaurants on this list, and more.
+This will put you within walking distance or short Uber rides to many restaurants on this list and more.

 Downtown Montreal is another option, though this area functions more like a business district.

 Montreal also has a cheap, easy-to-use underground metro system.

 Hotel M Montreal - Boutique hostel with rooftop bar and hot tubs in the Gay Village neighborhood.
 Within walking distance of many restaurants and nightlife, and just a five-minute walk to the nearest metro station.

 Le Square Phillips Hotel & Suites - a 4-star downtown hotel with a 9.3 user rating on HotelsCombined.
 Spacious, comfortable rooms, indoor pool, on-site restaurant.

 Ritz-Carlton - Opened in 1912, the Ritz-Carlton Montreal is one of the oldest luxury hotels in the city.
 In 2012, it underwent a $200 million renovation.
 Amenities include an indoor pool and rooftop saltwater pool.
 Dine at Maison Boulud on the ground floor.